threenine/blog/content/posts/what-is-api-first.md

 most importantly it is also a term that is often used in conjunction with the term [_API Gateway_](https://threenine.blog/posts/api-gateway-pattern) and _API Management_.

+API-first is a product-centric approach to developing APIs.
+It views the role of APIs as discrete products, rather than integrations to be subsumed within other systems.
+The overall goal is to produce a set of modular, interoperable APIs which, when combined, create an API platform that will help to foster and drive further innovation.

 The term _API First_ is often used to describe the process of designing and developing an API, however, the truth is API First is more than just developing an API.
 It is a business process that is designed to help organisations to think and focus on the business value of the API and how it will be used by the consumers of the API.